Keerthana1201/Keerthana1201/README.md

 ## 👋 Hi there!
 I'm Keerthana P

- I'm a B.Tech student specializing in Artificial Intelligence and Data Science.
+ Artificial Intelligence and Data Science graduate with a strong interest in building intelligent, data-driven solutions for real-world problems.

- I'm passionate about solving real-world problems using AI, ML, and Data Analytics.
+Passionate about Artificial Intelligence, Machine Learning, Data Analytics, and Generative AI.

- I'm currently exploring Data Analysis.
+Currently expanding my expertise in Data Analytics by transforming raw data into meaningful insights through analysis and visualization.

- I love turning raw data into meaningful insights.
+Interested in developing AI-powered applications, predictive models, and retrieval-augmented generation (RAG) systems.

- Open to collaborating on AI-based projects, data visualization tools, or chatbot systems.
+Open to collaborating on AI, Machine Learning, Data Analytics, and Generative AI projects while continuously learning and exploring emerging technologies.

  How to reach me: linkedin.com/in/keerthanapadmakumar